Most people know that fat is bad for them, but two-thirds of Americans are confused about cholesterol and how it is different from fat.

 A blood-cholesterol test is an important tool your doctor can use to help determine your overall risk for heart disease.
 The results of your test will show both your total cholesterol and the level of LDL, HDL, and triglycerides circulating in your blood.

-These results will be used along with other factors such as your gender, race, age, weight, smoking status, and health issues such as high blood pressure and diabetes to determine your chance of having a serious heart or circulation problem within the next 10 years.
+These results will be used along with other factors such as your gender, race, age, smoking status, and health issues such as high blood pressure and diabetes to determine your chance of having a serious heart or circulation problem within the next 10 years.
 At that point, your doctor will discuss with you a strategy for reducing that risk.
 That strategy will include what steps, if any, you might need to take to lower your LDL cholesterol.

 Which Fats Are Saturated?